Azure/azure-iot-library/common-ux/README.md

     PerformanceSpy.globallyEnabled = false

+## Set Editor

+The set editor lets you add/remove available items from a current set, like when selecting columns.

+It is used like this:

+    <set-editor [available]="..." [current]="..." [getLabel]="..."></set-editor>

+Where `available` is an observable of the available options, `current` is a behavior subject of the current set of options, and `getLabel` is a function which takes a single argument of an option and returns a string to present in the UX.

+It is optionally passed a `getId` function which behaves like getLabel but is used to uniquely identify options.

+## List Group

+List group is like a multi-select control, but because it isn't native it doesn't change in appearance across browsers.

+It is used like this:

+    <list-group [options]="..." [selection]="..." [getLabel]="..."></list-group>

+Where `options` is an array of the current options, `selection` is a behavior subject that is updated whenever changes occur, and `getLabel` is a function function which takes a single argument of an option and returns a string to present in the UX.

+It is optionally passed a `getId` function which behaves like getLabel but is used to uniquely identify options.

 ## Theme

 Including the theme folder as part of your sass compile will allow you to use the included variables.
 The path when installed looks like: